On Approximating Multi-Criteria TSP: Multi-Criteria Traveling Salesman Problem

-Cycle covers are often used for designing approximation algorithms for the TSP~\cite{BlaeserManthey:MWCC:2005,BlaeserEA:ATSP:2006,KaplanEA:TSP:2005, FeigeSingh:ATSP:2007,ChandranRam:Parameterized:2007, KowalikMucha:78MetricMaxTSP:2008,ChenEA:ImprovedMaxTSP:2005, Blaeser:ATSPZeroOne:2004}.
-A cycle cover of a graph is a set of vertex-disjoint cycles such that every vertex is part of exactly one cycle.
-The general idea is to compute an initial cycle cover and then to join the cycles to obtain a Hamiltonian tour.
+Cycle covers are often used for designing approximation algorithms for the TSP~\cite{BlaeserManthey:MWCC:2005,KaplanEA:TSP:2005,FeigeSingh:ATSP:2007}.
+A \emph{cycle cover} of a graph is a set of vertex-disjoint cycles such that every vertex is part of exactly one cycle.
+The general idea is to compute an initial cycle cover and then to join the cycles to obtain a Hamiltonian cycle.
 This technique is called \emph{subtour patching}~\cite{GilmoreEA:WellSolved:1985}.
 Hamiltonian cycles are special cases of cycle covers that consist of a single cycle.
-Thus, the weight of a maximum-weight cycle cover bounds the weight of a maximum-weight Hamiltonian cycle from above, and the weight of a minimum-weight cycle cover is a lower bound for the weight of a minimum-weight Hamiltonian cycle.
-Moreover, in contrast to Hamiltonian cycles, cycle covers of maximum or minimum weight can be computed efficiently by reduction to matching problems~\cite{AhujaEA:NetworkFlows:1993}.
+Thus, the weight of a maximum-weight cycle cover bounds the weight of a maximum-weight Hamiltonian cycle from above, and minimum-weight cycle covers provide lower bounds for minimum-weight Hamiltonian cycles.
+In contrast to Hamiltonian cycles, cycle covers of maximum or minimum weight can be computed efficiently by reduction to matching problems~\cite{AhujaEA:NetworkFlows:1993}.